drraccoony/501cVote/README.md

 ## Additional Notes
 * 'hours' column not required for use, and likely shouldn't be used because of potential voter identification
+* Either make the candiates into an array or put them in the db.
+* Use value/key saving votes for the canidates in the database.
+* relationalize the database entries